 Where quoted prices are available on active exchanges for identical instruments, investment securities are classified within Level 1 of the valuation hierarchy.
-Level 1 investment securities include common and preferred stock and the equity warrant classified as Other Investments.
+Level 1 investment securities include common and preferred stock.

 Level 2 investment securities include corporate bonds, corporate bank loans, municipal bonds, U.S. Treasury securities, other obligations of the U.S. Government and mortgage-backed securities for which quoted prices are not available on active exchanges for identical instruments.
 We use third party pricing services to determine fair values for each Level 2 investment security in all asset classes.
 Since quoted prices in active markets for identical assets are not available, these prices are determined using observable market information such as quotes from less active markets and/or quoted prices of securities with similar characteristics, among other things.
 We have reviewed the processes used by the pricing services and have determined that they result in fair values consistent with the requirements of ASC 820 for Level 2 investment securities.
 We have not adjusted any prices received from third party pricing services.
-There were no transfers between Level 1 and Level 2 securities during 2020 or 2019.
+There were no transfers between Level 1 and Level 2 securities during 2021 or 2020.